-Asset Integrity Management, also represented by the acronym AIM, is the ability of an industrial asset to perform its function precisely and efficiently, optimizing its useful life and bringing more safety to the people who interact with these assets.
+Asset Integrity Management, also represented by AIM, is the ability of an industrial asset to perform its function precisely and efficiently, with optimal lifetime and proper safety.

-The management of industrial assets has become a necessity within complex industrial plants, especially those of Oil and Gas, Offshores, Petrochemicals, Pulp and Paper, and Mining.
+The management of industrial assets integrity is of major necessity within complex industrial plants, especially those of Oil and Gas, Offshores, Petrochemicals, and Mining.
 Many of these plants have a very high degree of complexity, making the detection of minimal failures a task that besides demanding a lot of labor time, may not always be accurate and lead to catastrophic failures.
-Another factor that calls the attention of managers is the aging of the structures of these large facilities, because of this, new approaches to Asset Integrity Management have arisen so the safety of the process could be preserved.

 The problems faced by the industry

-Access to deeply understand what are the most common asset integrity challenges
+Access to understand how Vidya is adressing asset integrity challenges

-Another point of extreme importance when it comes to the effective management of industrial assets is to guarantee maximum security within an industrial facility.
-For this to be possible, the maintenance processes must work precisely.
-It is necessary to fully understand the origins of the various errors, thus seeking a complete understanding of failure mechanisms.
+- Another factor of extreme importance when it comes to the effective management of industrial assets is to guarantee maximum safety within an industrial facility.
+For this to be possible, the maintenance and inspection processes must work precisely.
+It is necessary to fully understand the source of failure mechanisms.

-The adequacy of the above processes will guarantee the longevity of the assets within the installation, resulting in the continuity of a production line with the minimum possible interruptions.
+The adequacy of the above processes will guarantee the optimal lifetime of assets within the installation, resulting in the continuity of an extraction and production line with the minimum possible downtime and lost performance.